openSUSE/news-o-o/_posts/2010-01-23-opensuse-weekly-news-issue-107-is-out.markdown

   * Updated GNOME for openSUSE 11.2, and  why it's good

-  * Carlos GonÃ§alves: PySide packages for  openSUSE, Mandriva and Fedora
+  * Carlos Gonçalves: PySide packages for  openSUSE, Mandriva and Fedora

   * Skype 2.1 beta 2 aka Talking Screens  for Linux